herrkaefer/anocus/content/posts/2018-03-14-create-new-text-file-from-finder-toolbar.md

 ### Step 4 (optional)

 Turn off the annoying warning when changing the file suffix.
-This can be set in Finder's Preference -> Advanced.
+This can be set in Finder's Preference -&gt; Advanced.

 ### Step 5 (optional)